-The rules are the result of a complex balance between the different hormones that occur in women of childbearing age. bleeding or spotting before menstruation are considered breakthrough vaginal bleeding that may occur outside of the menstrual period.
+The rules are the result of a complex balance between the different hormones that occur in women of childbearing age. bleeding or mocking before menstruation are considered breakthrough vaginal bleeding that may occur outside of the menstrual period.
 Spotting can have many causes different.
 Sometimes it can be a sign of a serious problem, but often it's nothing to worry about.

 What is Spotting?

-Many factors can interfere hormonal balance between estrogen and progesterone during the menstrual cycle resulting in no rules or spotting instead of rules.
+Many factors can interfere hormonal balance between estrogen and progesterone during the menstrual cycle resulting in no rules or mocking instead of rules.
 Spotting is a lighter bleeding which may occur outside the usual menstrual period.
 Spotting differs from menstruation by being much less abundant.
 Many causes of spotting are nothing to worry about and may even be normal depending on your age or other factors such as the onset of pregnancy for example.

 The Differences Between Spotting And Periods

 The main difference between spotting and your period is the amount of blood released by the body.
 The rules can last several days and require the use of numerous hygienic protections to contain the blood flow.
 In contrast, the mocking generates a lot less blood and usually does not require the use of a large amount of menstrual product.
 The use of Period Pantiess is an excellent alternative to traditional hygienic products to prevent spotting.